shifengshierya/C-AME/README.md

    -  Set the EPSG Code to define projection model:
      - The default value of EPSG: 3857.
    -  Choose the fitting model for grouped centroids:
-     -  Three alternative models to choose from: GAM, Random Forests, and K-NN
+     -  Three alternative models to choose from: Generalized Additive Model (GAM), Random Forests (RF), and K-Nearest Neighbors (K-NN)
 5. **Run the Application**
    - Click on the "RUN" button to execute the application.